thinkadoo/silex-skeleton-app/README.md

  * /editors
  * /uploads

- Edit the /xcrud/xcrud_config.php file to point to your restdb database with the same details as you used to set up dev.php and prod.php above.
+ Edit the /xcrud/xcrud_config.php file to point to your restdb and resttestdb alternative databases with the same details as you used to set up dev.php and prod.php above.

 Testing
 -------